PayRequest/PayRequest-Docs/api/http.md

 ## Gettings started

 Because of certain security measurements we will always expect a token.
 This token can be found in your dashboard settings.
 For this example we'll use a fake token.
+Our base url is always link.payrequest.io.
+So for example `link.payrequest.io/api/create/`.

 ## Create a payment request